goisgreat/go-gfx/README.md

 ```
 This program waits for keyboard input asynchronously and loops, updating and drawing a point.
 When a WASD control is pressed, the callback `sprite.KeyboardController.OnKeyboardControl` is invoked and, as seen in the program, prints a given control on the terminal.
 In addition, `sprite` will move along the screen (since it has a vector with x velocity 1).
 ## Where is the documentation?
-The documentation for this package has yet to be implemented.
-Sorry about that!
+The documentation for this project can be found [here](http://godoc.org/github.com/goisgreat/go-physics).